 Explore Iceland’s Diamond Circle on a Self-Drive Tour

-If you are traveling during winter, always check road.is or dial 1777 for the latest information on road and weather conditions that could affect your drive.
-If you run into an issue or need help from a Lava Car Rental member, call our 24 hour emergency hotline and we’ll assist you!
+If you are travelling during winter, always check road.is or dial 1777 for the latest information on road and weather conditions that could affect your drive.
+If you run into an issue or need help from a Lava Car Rental member, call us and we’ll assist you!